 Chest pain is a common symptom of anxiety and panic attacks.
 Many people say it is the notable feature of their worst episodes.
+It can also worsen anxiety if a person becomes afraid they are having a heart attack.

 In addition, 2–3% of people in the U.S. develop a panic disorder each year.
 Panic disorder, which sometimes causes panic attacks, tends to affect women twice as often as men.